-FOUNDATION PROGRAMME SKILLS udent should have a basic competence in the following Subject-specific, General be able to use them effectively by being able to: Subject specific Sources and Research Differentiate between and use appropriately primary and secondary sources, and identify and retrieve up-to-date legal information using paper and electronic sources by: using sources that are up-to-date from paper and electronic repositories. using sources (primary and secondary) that are appropriate to the context. using recognised methods of citation and reference. using sources that are current at the point of assessment. using sources to support arguments and conclusions.
-Undertake independent research (both paper-based and electronic) in areas of law which he or she has not previously studied by: use paper and electronic repositories to research new topics without reference to a reading list.
+On completion of the Foundation Programme, a student should have a basic competence in the following Subject-specific, General Transferable Intellectual and Key Personal Skills, and should be able to use them effectively by being able to:

+Subject specific Skills Sources and Research Differentiate between and use appropriately primary and secondary sources, and identify and retrieve up-to-date legal information using paper and electronic sources by: using sources that are up-to-date from paper and electronic repositories. using sources (primary and secondary) that are appropriate to the context. using sources, including data, to acquire, retrieve and represent knowledge. using recognised methods of citation and reference. using sources that are current at the point of assessment. using sources to support arguments and conclusions.
+Undertake independent research (both paper-based and electronic) in areas of law which they have not previously studied by: use paper and electronic repositories to research new topics without reference to a reading list.
 Identify accurately the issue(s) which require researching and formulate them clearly.
-General Transfe Intellectual Skills I. Analysis, Synthesis, Critical Judgement and Evaluation Recognise, analyse and rank arguments and evidence in terms of relevance and importance by: - managing volume of legal sources and select key material to construct written or oral answers to a problem.
+General Transferable Intellectual Skills i.
+Analysis, Synthesis, Critical Judgement and Evaluation Recognise, analyse and rank arguments and evidence in terms of relevance and importance by: managing volume of legal sources and select key material to construct written or oral answers to a problem. identifying and defining the legal problem from information provided.

-- identifying the legal problem from information provided. - addressing problems by reference to relevant material. bringing together and integrating information and materials from a variety of different sources. - acknowledging ranking of sources and relative impact in context. - application of the law and problem-solving in a legal context. - presenting arguments for and against propositions.
-Be aware that arguments require to be supported by evidence, in order to meet legal requirements of proof by: - showing awareness of the need for evidence to support arguments Apply knowledge and analysis - in a legal context creatively to complex situations in order to provide arguable solutions to concrete problems by presenting a range of viable options from a set of facts and law.
-Think critically and make critical judgments on the relative and absolute merits of particular arguments and solutions.
-General Transferable II.
-Independence and Ability Act independently in planning and undertaking tasks in areas of law which he or she has already studied Intellectual Skills to Learn To reflect on his or her own learning, and to seek and make use of feedback
+Company ii Indonandanaa and breaking down a problem into smaller, more manageable parts before developing a way of addressing the problem. addressing problems by reference to relevant material. bringing together and integrating information and materials from a variety of different sources. acknowledging ranking of sources and relative impact in context. application of the law and problem-solving in a legal context. presenting arguments for and against propositions.
+Be aware that arguments require to be supported by evidence, in order to meet legal requirements of proof by: showing awareness of the need for evidence to support arguments.
+Apply knowledge and analysis in a legal context. creatively to complex situations in order to provide arguable solutions to concrete problems by presenting a range of viable options from a set of facts and law.
+Think critically and make critical judgments on the relative and absolute merits of particular arguments and solutions. breaking down a complex problem into smaller manageable parts before developing a way of addressing the problem. identifying, analysing and evaluating situations and information in order to formulate responses to problems. form an opinion after careful consideration. translate large amounts of information and data into abstract concepts.
+General Transferable Intellectual Skills ii.
+Independence and Ability to Learn Act independently in planning and undertaking tasks in areas of law which they have already studied.
+To reflect on their own learning, and to seek and make use of feedback.